hphelion/documentation/moonshot/manage.troubleshooting.md

 <tr style="background-color: white; color: black;">
 <td>Probable Cause</td>
 <td>
-The current apollo service design takes 30 minutes to import the refreshed data into the HP Cloud OS for Moonshot environment.
+The current apollo service design takes 30 minutes to import the refreshed data into the HP Helion Cloud OS for Moonshot environment.
 Before the Cloud Administrator realizes there is a failed cartridge, the scheduler might select the cartridge which is in a failed state, which could cause the instance provisioning to fail.</td></tr>
 <tr style="background-color: white; color: black;">
 <td>Possible Resolution</td>
 <td>